tldr-pages/tldr/pages/common/pixterm.md

 > See also: `chafa`, `catimg`.
 > More information: <https://github.com/eliukblau/pixterm>.

-- Print a static image to the terminal:
+- Render a static image directly in the terminal:

 `pixterm {{path/to/file}}`